xaviervia/mediador/README.md

 This is crucial, because otherwise in the contexts of many listeners there would be no available references to the emitter–the emitter would be unreachable.
-The emitter is needed for listeners to be able to trigger further events in it–in fact, that might be the only way for a listener to pass information forward.
+The emitter is needed for listeners to be able to emit further events in it–in fact, that might be the only way for a listener to pass information forward.